Brighstone Christmas Tree Festival: Festivities

 The highlight of the celebration is the showcasing of over 200 theme decorated Christmas trees exhibited by charities, associations, businesses, families, and individuals.
 The festivities include carol services, military band concerts, choir singing, and the lighting of the hospice tree, which marks the beginning of the four-day event.
 There is also a Christmas gift and craft fair.
 Admission is free but donations are requested.

 Entries

 Entries are created and displayed by charities, clubs, schools, individuals, groups, and businesses, making this one of the biggest Christmas festivals in England.
-In the west of the island, this is a major event and many locals contribute.
 The churches are decorated, and banners put up across the Back of the Wight.

-Many organizations, such as the National Health Service, RSPCA, and local charities, use their trees to give information, appeal for money, or raise awareness.
+Many organisations, such as the National Health Service, RSPCA, and local charities, use their trees to give information, appeal for money, or raise awareness.